possible-worlds-research/vgnlp/botchen/README.md

   Handles automatic conversation generation in Botchen's console for evaluation.
 This script generates conversations from the prompts in **`./data/prompt_file.txt`** and stores the conversations in **`./data/evaluation_data/evaluation_situation{situational_id}.txt`**.

 - **`./scripts/evaluation.py`**
-  Compares Botchen?s responses (evaluation data) with optimal training data (from training) using cosine similarity.
+  Compares Botchen's responses (evaluation data) with optimal training data (from training) using cosine similarity.
 It creates vectorial spaces for both the evaluation and training data and evaluates their similarity by row and column.
+It uses **`./data/evaluation_data/evaluation_situation{situational_id}.txt`** as input.

 The user can create the necessary folder structure starting with only the scripts and the **`./data/ideallanguage.zip`** file.
 The scripts will generate all other required files for evaluation.
-For simplicity, examples of the desired files and the training data used for evaluation have been provided
+For simplicity, examples of the desired files and the training data used for evaluation have been provided.

 ***